canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 go{version-number} download
 ```

-To use the version of Go that you downloaded append
+To use the version of Go that you downloaded, append
 the version number to the `go` command:

 ```none